Bill/FJ/README.md

 | fn arity 0,1,2       | yes    | yes |
 | fns on unboxed types | yes    | no  |

-Since FJ does not address boxed types, you won't find equivalents of the various `DoubleXXX`, `IntXXX`, or `LongXXX` functions in FJ.
+Since FJ does not address unboxed types, you won't find equivalents of the various `DoubleXXX`, `IntXXX`, or `LongXXX` functions in FJ.
 Nor will you find boolean-valued functional interfaces like `Predicate` or `XXXPredicate` in FJ.
 All of these, could in concept, be added of course, but that isn't the point of FJ.

 Also, whereas `java.util.function` parameterizes interfaces on the return value last, FJ parameterizes on the return value first.